WordPress Web Design – WordPress Developers in Toronto

 Since WordPress pages are served dynamically, every page load results in a Mysql Query.
 The WP-Cache plugin helps to reduce these queries, but it’s also important to make sure you have the Query Cache optimised for maximum performance.
 The PHP Compiler cache saves scripts in their compiled format on the server so that they’re not getting recompiled every time you call them from WordPress.
 Optimizing your Mysql Database can have a huge impact on performance for load times and load on the server.
 Disable any plugins that you currently don’t utilize in the plugins section of WordPress.

-Great for Smaller Dynamic Sites
+Great for Smaller Dynamic Custom or Commercial Theme

 The main reason why we would use WordPress Web Design as our CMS of choice, is that it’s easy to teach clients how to use it.
 If someone asks you to build them a site using a CMS, they don’t want to have to spend weeks learning how to add pages, uploading images, and editing their content.

 With WordPress, it’s almost self-explanatory, and if you utilize some of the features mentioned above, you can make WordPress into a fool-proof content management system.